ives2lim/NPM-Aging/README.md

 ### Epigenetic age acceleration associations with metabolic health phenotypes and telomere length

-- [Linear regression models](https://github.com/ives2lim/NPM-Aging/blob/main/clinical-phenotypes/assoc_eg.R) were employed, adjusting for cohort, interactions between ethnicity and sex, and cell type proportions.
+- [Linear regression models](https://github.com/ives2lim/NPM-Aging/blob/main/clinical-phenotypes/assoc_eg.R) were employed, adjusting for cohort, ethnicity, sex, and cell type proportions.

 <br>

 ### GWAS

-- 5,593 unique adult samples had genetic and age acceleration (any one of the four) passing QC.
+- 5,497 unique adult samples had genetic and age acceleration (any one of the four) passing QC.
 - Samples were stratified by cohort and ethnicity prior to analyses.
 - Associations were adjusted for sex and genetic PCA PCs.
 - For common SNPs,